Reception 2021 - 2022

 When you child progresses onto books with words, it is crucial that they are supported in sounding out the words a sound at a time e.g. c-a-t – cat, rather than simply repeating aloud a simple sentence that you have read aloud.

 Reading is the main home:learning challenge and we recommend spending a little time – about 10 minutes each night reading one of the books issued at school.
 Each child has been allocated a practical phonics & maths investigation pack.
 It contains items such as; whiteboard, whiteboard pen & duster, phonic flashcards, sound mats & maths mats, 100 square.
 Encourage your child to play schools at home & use the pack – building words with the phonic flashcards etc throughout each week as part of their home:learning challenges.
 As well as a Reading Eggs personalised log in, we have also purchased each child with a Mathseeds account and Doodle Maths account.
 Please support your child in accessing these each week to support home learning, in addition to other activities and challenges which may be sent out over the course of the year.

 We have 2 designated PE sessions each week.
-During the Summer Term, this will take place on a Wednesday afternoon and a Friday morning.
+During the Spring Term, this will take place on a Wednesday afternoon and a Friday morning.
 In an effort to minimise risk, as a school we have decided that children must arrive in school wearing their PE kits on their PE days.
 This should consist of a green Gawsworth PE t-shirt, warm hoodie/jogging top, as well as jogging bottoms/black shorts.
 Please note that children should also wear trainers rather than the usual indoor black pumps, as they will be accessing both indoor & outdoor learning throughout the day and need good grip in the outdoor area & playground.
 If and when children are required to bring separate PE kits into school, we will notify you accordingly.
 I cannot stress the importance of labelling all items of uniform.

 SNACK & CHAT TIME